madsmtm/objc2/crates/objc2/README.md

 Most of the core libraries and frameworks that are in use on Apple systems are written in Objective-C; this crate enables you to interract with those.

+This README is kept intentionally small in an effort to consolidate the documentation, see [the Rust docs](https://docs.rs/objc2/) for more details.

-This crate is part of the [`objc2` project](https://github.com/madsmtm/objc2), see that for related crates, or see [the docs](https://docs.rs/objc2/) for a more thorough overview.
+This crate is part of the [`objc2` project](https://github.com/madsmtm/objc2), see that for related crates.